jeffreycwitt/hn202/docs/intro.md

 <div class="discussion" markdown="1">

-Review the syllabus posted on Moodle and the Moodle Pages itself.
+Review the syllabus posted on Moodle.

 {:.rquestion}
 Do you have any questions about the syllabus or assignments?
 (Again use the annotation tool to pose any questions or mark anything that needs clarification.)